T1-Softwaree-Engineers/MZ-MotorsApp/README.md

 Sell or Buy a car inseide the aplication made in android studio

-# Version 0.1
+# Version 1.0

-Aplication made in android studio and desing in figma app
+Aplication made in android studio.